 MN Rules 4720.0025 Unsafe Water Connections There shall be no physical connection between any public water system intended for potable or domestic use and any system, equipment, or device that may serve as a source of contamination, unless protected by a properly maintained backflow preventer approved by the commissioner.

-Subp.
-2. Testing and maintenance.
-The installation of reduced pressure backflow preventers shall be permitted only when a periodic testing and inspection program conducted by qualified personnel will be provided by an agency acceptable to the administrative authority.
-Inspection intervals shall not exceed one year, and overhaul intervals shall not exceed five years.
-The administrative authority may require more frequent testing if deemed necessary to assure protection of the potable water.
-Backflow preventers shall be inspected frequently after initial installation to assure that they have been properly installed and that debris resulting from the piping installation has not interfered with the functioning of the assembly.
+603.5.23.2 Testing and Maintenance.
+The installation of a testable backflow prevention assembly is permitted only when a periodic testing and inspection program conducted by qualified personal is provided by an agency acceptable to the administrative authority.
+Inspection intervals shall not exceed one year.
+The administrative authority may require more frequent testing if deemed necessary to ensure protection of the potable water.
+A testable backflow prevention assembly shall be inspected after initial installation to ensure that it has been properly installed and that debris resulting from the piping installation has not interfered with the functioning of the assembly.

-Subp.
-3. Inspection and records.
-A test and inspection tag must be affixed to the device.
-The tester shall date and sign the tag and include the tester's backflow preventer tester identification number.
-Written records of testing and maintenance must be maintained and submitted to the administrative authority, and to the public water supplier, within 30 days of testing if installed on a community public water system.
+603.5.23.3 Inspection and Records.
+A test and inspection tag shall be affixed to the testable backflow prevention assembly.
+The tester shall date and sign the tag and include the tester’s backflow prevention tester certification number.
+Written records of testing and maintenance shall be maintained and submitted to the administrative authority, and to the public water supplier, within 30 days of testing if installed on a community public water system.

 (plan review, inspections, and code enforcement)